 It forms the framework for managing data across an entire organization and provides an opportunity for effectively utilizing reliable data.
 This post defines data governance with some best practices.

 Data governance is a collection of rules and procedures used by businesses that control the management, distribution, and security of an organization’s data.
 Its tasks include:

 - Setting up and managing processes and rules.

 - Figuring out which employees or positions in an organization have the power and responsibility to handle and keep certain data types.

-Compliance is based on how well you manage your data.
+Compliance is based on how well you manage your data or data wrangling.
 Systems will care for how things are stored, moved, and kept safe.
 But the human side ensures policies are developed, procedures are sound, technology is managed, and data is secured.